eProsima/vulcanexus/docs/rst/tutorials/core/ros2_pub_sub/ros2_pub_sub.rst

 Overview
 --------

-Writing a simple publisher and subscriber build it using Colcon.

-Nodes are executable processes that communicate over the ROS graph.
-In this tutorial, the nodes will pass information in the form of string messages to each other over a topic.
-The example used here is a simple “talker” and “listener” system; one node publishes data and the other subscribes to the topic so it can receive that data.
+This tutorial will guide you through the process of create a new workspace, create a package, implement a simple example with a publisher and a subscriber nodes and build and run it.

 Create a workspace
 --------------------

 A workspace is a directory containing ROS 2 packages.

-Before using ROS 2, it’s necessary to source your ROS 2 installation workspace in the terminal you plan to work in.
-This makes ROS 2’s packages available for you to use in that terminal.
+To create a new workspace follow next steps:

     .. code-block:: bash

+        # Before use ROS 2 functionalities it is necessary to source
+        # ROS 2 installation in the terminal where you are going to work in.
         source /opt/ros/humble/setup.bash

         # Best practice is to create a new directory for every new workspace.